MarinPuizina/live-football-scoreboard/README.md

     └── MatchTracerFactory.java

+- `core`: Contains ErrorMessages class with constants.
+  - `ErrorMessages`: Class containing all error messages thrown by exceptions.
 - `core`: Contains core interfaces and classes not specific to any sport.
   - `Match`: Represents a generic sports match.
   - `MatchTracker`: Defines the contract for managing matches.